sooma12/correspondence_17978-17961/README.md

 # Correspondence table construction: ATCC 17978 vs. 17961
-For use with Palethorpe et al bfmRS data and connection to 17978-mff genome file NZ_CP012004
+For use with Palethorpe *et al* (2022) bfmRS data and connection to 17978-mff genome file NZ_CP012004

-17961 Genbank file downloaded from: https://www.ncbi.nlm.nih.gov/nuccore/CP065432
+From Palethorpe: Gene names and locus tags in the text have been updated to the identifiers found in the completed genome sequence for strain ATCC 17961 (GenBank accession numbers CP065432 [chromosome], CP065433 [pAB17961-1], and CP065434 [pAB17961-2]) (72)

 - Parse CP065432 genbank file (17961) with Biopython -> get locus tags and protein sequences
 - Make 17978-mff BLAST database